ML4GW/aframe/docs/tasks.md

 to install this environment

-A number of these `Tasks` launch jobs using `condor`, with the accounting group and username inferred from environment variables `LIGO_GROUP` and `LIGO_USERNAME`, respectively.
-These variables can be specified when launching the pipeline in the command line, or they can be added to your `.bash_profile` (or other relevant shell configuration file) with:
+A number of `Tasks` launch jobs using `condor`, with the accounting group and username inferred from environment variables `LIGO_GROUP` and `LIGO_USERNAME`, respectively.
+It is recommended to add these variables to your `.bash_profile` (or your shells startup configuration file):

 ```bash
 echo export LIGO_USERNAME=<your albert.einstein username> >> ~/.bash_profile